 How do I train for GR20?

-It’s important you train for the GR20 by hiking at higher elevations and carrying weight.
+It’s important you train for the GR20 by doing some hiking tours at higher elevations and carrying weight.
+Good training options would be doing the Alpe Adria trail, some hiking in the Dolomites, or the Via Dinarica.
 If you can’t gain elevation where you’re at, then you can practice running stairs and thru-hiking long distances.
 You need to be an experienced mountain hiker or be able to hike for up to nine hours a day while carrying a backpack.
 The GR20 terrain is unforgiving and varied, which is part of the charm.
 You’ll scramble, traverse across rocky roads that crumble beneath your boots and cross rivers.
 The GR20 trail requires all of your attention.
 Mental preparation is just as important as physical fitness.

 Poor preparation, and lack of support, might be why 40 percent of people show up to the trail and quit before the first refuge.
 Reading up on the trek, getting (and keeping) yourself hyped is key.
 The GR20 is harsh and takes a lot of preparation, but the landscape, vistas, refuges and camaraderie on the trail are incredible.
 Once you reach the sign marking the end of the trail, it’s all worth it.

 If you’re wondering whether you have the skills to take on the GR20, take this quiz to find out!

 Do you need a guide for the GR20 hiking trail?